 Contact your local hospitals, schools and libraries to ask about setting up NP posters, distributing NP brochures and other information showcasing National NP Week and any future opportunities at these locations.

 Inquire about speaking opportunities at schools to let students know about NPs—you can do this during career day also.
 Even elementary school students could be a target audience.
-Conduct a coloring contest at the elementary school level about students’ perceptions of what a nurse practitioner is and does.
+Conduct a coloring contest at the elementary school level about students’ perceptions of what an NP is and does.

 Contact local civic groups such as rotary clubs, chambers of commerce, PTAs, girls and boys clubs, etc., to get on the agenda to present a program on health care in general and NPs in particular.
 It is never too early (or too late) to spread the word about NPs.

 Contact local media (print, TV and radio), and ask them to run a public service announcement (PSA).
-Provide audio or written copy to radio stations, depending on their preferred format (radio, TV and digital ads are provided in the NP Week Resource Guide).
+Provide audio or written copy to radio stations, depending on their preferred format (radio, TV and digital ads are provided in the NP Week Resource Guide, which will be updated in the coming weeks).
 Volunteer to be a guest on a local talk show to spread the word about NPs and NP Week.

 Start a chat on Twitter using the hashtag #NPWeek, and post messages on other social media sites.

 Each state’s efforts to secure an NP Week proclamation will be showcased on AANP’s annual NP Week Proclamation Map.
 Make sure your state is included on the map!
 Email your proclamations and photos to firstname.lastname@example.org.
 States that receive proclamations signed by their governors will be green on the map, or even better, highlighted with pictures of NPs who were present for the signing or an image of the proclamation itself.
-Proclamations were signed by governors of 44 states in 2017.
-Congratulations to NPs in Pennsylvania for submitting the first NP Week proclamation of 2018!
+Proclamations were signed by governors of 46 states in 2018, setting a new record.

 A Record-setting 46 Proclamations Were Received in 2018!